 Slevin - Stanley, Tipperary, Ireland.
-Jennifer Slevin Gleeson's genealogy site for her Slevin family in Tipperary.
+Jennifer Slevin Gleeson's information on her Slevin family in Tipperary on Genealogy.com.

-Samuel Slavens and the Great Locomotive Chase.
-Excellent site dedicated to telling the story of Andrews Raiders, a group of Union soldiers who went behind Confederate lines to steal a locomotive and destroy the railroad back to Chattanooga.
-This link goes to the page on Samuel Slavens, but be sure to check out the rest of the site.
+Many have heard the story of the Andrews Raiders, a group of Union soldiers who went behind Confederate lines to steal a locomotive and destroy the railroad back to Chattanooga, thanks mainly to the book "Daring and Suffering" aka "Capturing a Locomotive"

 Journal of Davy K. Capps, written 1874-1885.Capps was the husband of Harriet Slavens, daughter of Thomas J. Slavens, and lived in Lincoln County, Missouri.